tlienart/LiveServer.jl/docs/src/index.md

 ### Serve Weave

 The function [`serveweave()`](@ref) monitors for changes to a specified [Weave.jl](https://github.com/JunoLab/Weave.jl), and executes `weave` on that file, also triggering a browser reload.
-Thus, as with `servedocs`, this function is convenient as a instantaneous "preview" of the Weave file.
+Thus, as with `servedocs`, this function is convenient as an instantaneous "preview" of the Weave file.

 ## How it works